Partners for Postsecondary Success

 • Foster college-going norms supported by peers and trusted adults

-• Increase understanding of college requirements, application and financial aid processes/Improve information, matching and financial aid products
+• Increase understanding of college requirements, application and financial aid processes; improve information, matching and financial aid products

 • Take college placement exam in high school